X-Men (film series): X-Men: Apocalypse (2016)

 Set a decade after X-Men: Days of Future Past, En Sabah Nur, the first mutant, awakens after thousands of years.
 Disillusioned with the world as he finds it, he recruits a team of mutants to cleanse mankind and create a new world order, over which he will reign.
 Raven, with the help of Professor X, must lead the X-Men to stop En Sabah Nur and save mankind from destruction.

 In December 2013, Singer announced the upcoming X-Men film, titled X-Men: Apocalypse, a sequel to X-Men: Days of Future Past.
 Directed by Singer from a script by Simon Kinberg, Dan Harris and Michael Dougherty, the film was said to focus on the origin of the mutants.
 Kinberg said that it would take place in 1983 and complete a trilogy that began with X-Men: First Class.
-Principal photography began in April 2015 in Montreal, Canada, and ended in August.
+Principal photography began in April 2015 in Montreal, Quebec, Canada, and ended in August.
 Additional filming took place in January 2016.
 The film was released on May 27, 2016, in North America.

 Dark Phoenix (2019)

 Set nine years after the events of X-Men: Apocalypse, the X-Men are superheroes going on increasingly risky missions.
 When a solar flare hits Jean Grey during a rescue mission in space, she loses control of her abilities and unleashes the Phoenix.

 The film was announced in February 2017, with Kinberg confirmed to write and direct in June of the same year.
-Principal photography commenced in June 2017 in Montreal, Canada and ended in October of the same year.
+Principal photography commenced in June 2017 in Montreal, Quebec, Canada and ended in October of the same year.
 Additional filming occurred in August and September 2018.
 The film was released on June 7, 2019.